 Be as clear as possible.
 Use simple words and phrases, avoid gerunds and hard-to-translate idioms or words, focus on the specific task, limit the number of sentences per paragraph.
 If you must include edge cases or tangentially related information, set it aside in a Before You Start list or Notes field.

-Capitalize proper names of MailChimp products, features, pages, tools, and team names when directly mentioned.
-In step-by-step instructions, capitalize and italicize navigation and button labels as they appear in the app.
+Capitalize proper names of Mailchimp products, features, pages, tools, and teams when directly mentioned.
+In step-by-step instructions, capitalize and bold navigation and button labels as they appear in the app.

 - Compliance Team, Billing Team

-Group article content with H2s and H3s.
-Use H2s to organize content by higher-level topics or goals, and use H3s within each section to separate supporting information or tasks.
+Organize article content with H2s and H3s.
+Use H2s for higher-level topics or goals, and use H3s within each section for supporting information or tasks.

-Use unordered lists to display examples, or multiple notes in a Notes block.
+Use unordered lists to display examples or multiple notes.
 If an unordered list comprises more than 10 items, use a table instead.